All Products

 4. Click Save Changes.

-5. Create a draft and run the deployment for the draft in the development console of Realtime Compute for Apache Flink.
+5. Create and run a job in the development console of Realtime Compute for Apache Flink.

 • If the UnknownHostException error persists, domain names cannot be resolved.
 In this case, contact Alibaba Cloud for technical support.

 1. Activate Alibaba Cloud DNS PrivateZone.
-For more information, see Activate Alibaba Cloud DNS PrivateZone.
+For more information, see Activate PrivateZone.

 3. Associate the zone with the VPC in which Realtime Compute for Apache Flink resides.
-For more information, see Associate a zone with a VPC or disassociate a zone from a VPC.
+For more information, see Associate or disassociate a VPC.

 4. Add DNS records to the zone.
-For more information, see Add DNS records.结果
+For more information, see Add a DNS record to a PrivateZone zone.结果

-5. In the development console of Realtime Compute for Apache Flink, create and run a deployment or stop and rerun an existing deployment.
+5. Create and run a job in the development console of Realtime Compute for Apache Flink, or stop and restart a historical job.

 If the UnknownHost error persists, domain names cannot be resolved.
 In this case, contact Alibaba Cloud for technical support.

-After self-managed DNS is configured, the deployment frequently fails, and the error message "JobManager heartbeat timeout" appears.
+After I configure self-managed DNS, the deployment frequently fails, and the error message "JobManager heartbeat timeout" appears.

 The network latency to self-managed DNS is high.